 Installation problems most likely include insufficient penetration of the knife edge into the gel OR cutting of the gel by excessive penetration.
 Tearing or gel damage can result if a HEPA is pushed onto the knife edge then moved aggressively to enable seating.

 Exceeding the elastic limits of the gel will result in splitting and cutting of the gel.
 Below the elastic limits, the gel will “snap back” and return to nearly its original state when the filter is removed (“self-healing”).
 Self-healing is somewhat misleading as once the gel is cut or fractured, it can stick back together and form a seal, but it will not reform chemical bonds.

 Finally, incorrect (excessive) air flow rates or mis-designed ductwork can raise a host of issues that impact overall performance.
 These range and scope of these issues is well dealt with in other publications.

 There is some evidence to suggest that a range of chemicals and environmental conditions may contribute to premature gel failure.
-Oxidizing chemicals (e.g. bleaches) used for disinfection, when sprayed aggressively through protective meshes may overcome outlet airflow and impact on the media or gel surfaces.
+Oxidizing chemicals (e.g. bleaches, sulphites, SLS’s, SLR’s) used in detergents and disinfection solutions, when sprayed aggressively around HEPAs and HEPA modules, contamination of the gel surfaces can occur.
 Powerful oxidizers, acids, solvents etc. will compromise the materials.
-It is possible that if materials are at the edge of their passing performance specification – these chemical attacks will be especially significant.
+It is possible that if materials are at the limit of their performance specification –chemical attacks could be significant.